rackerlabs/support-how-to/content/rackspace-auto-scale/rackspace-auto-scale-faq.md

 -   The load balancer is at its limit
 -   The load balancer has been deleted

-If any of these problems are present, Autoscale immediate deletes the newly-created server so the customer doesn't get billed for servers not in the load balancers.
+If any of these problems are present, Auto Scale immediate deletes the newly-created server so the customer doesn't get billed for servers not in the load balancers.